Khushiraikar1/sudhaksha_maxo/README.md

 ## Prerequisites
 1. Fork and Clone
    1.Fork the sudhaksha_maxo repo.
-   2.Clone the repo in your computer.
+   2.Clone the repo in your computer

 2. Create a Virtual Environment for the Project
 In Windows
 ```